petrirh1/salary-range-estimator-backend/README.md

 # Salary Range Estimator Backend

-This project is a backend service that estimates salary ranges for software developers in Finland using Google's Gemini AI.
+This project is a backend service that estimates salary ranges for IT professionals in Finland using Google's Gemini AI.

 ## Features